GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 |
 ├─tot
 |  ├─methods
-| methods directory has tot process code such as generation, vote, parsing, and regularization  parser.
+|    methods directory has ToT process code such as generation, vote, parsing, and regularization  parser.
 |  ├─prompts
 |    prompts directory has prompts code used when each prompting technique generates suggestions or evaluates value.
 |  ├─tasks
-| tasks directory has code that manages arc tasks and their prompts.
+|    tasks directory has code that manages ARC tasks and their prompts.
 ```

 ## Explanation about Python code files